Thales Grilo

 On the second day we basically built a page to display the content and improved code quality in general.

-For more projects, read the aforementioned blog post.
+For more projects, read the linked blog post.